This character is a Nonspacing Mark and inherits its script property from the preceding character. It is also used in the scripts Hiragana, Katakana.

 The Wikipedia has the following information about this codepoint:

-The dakuten (Japanese: 濁点, Japanese pronunciation:[dakɯ̥teꜜɴ] or [dakɯ̥teɴ], lit. "voicing mark"), colloquially ten-ten (点々, "dots"), is a diacritic most often used in the Japanese kana syllabaries to indicate that the consonant of a syllable should be pronounced voiced, for instance, on sounds that have undergone rendaku (sequential voicing).
+The dakuten (Japanese: 濁点, Japanese pronunciation:[dakɯ̥teꜜɴ] or [dakɯ̥teɴ], lit. "voicing mark"), colloquially ten-ten (点々, "dots"), is a diacritic most often used in the Japanese kana syllabaries to indicate that the consonant of a mora should be pronounced voiced, for instance, on sounds that have undergone rendaku (sequential voicing).